hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

    unzip hypredrive-wheels-*.zip -d wheelhouse python -m pip install wheelhouse/hypredrive-*.whl

-Wheel artifacts are built by MPI flavor.
+CI builds wheel artifacts for each MPI flavor.
 Use an ``mpich`` wheel with an MPICH-compatible runtime and an ``openmpi`` wheel with an OpenMPI-compatible runtime.